zacanger/niddesa/text/generated-translations/cullaniddesa/10-sinhala-amazon.md

 [Msdiv 45] (#msdiv45) {#msdiv45 .ref .msdiv} (6-8)

 [APZ 45.1] (#apz45 .1) {#apz45 .1 .ref .apz} "Image size
-“No” is the Ratiosha Nirvana relic to Puraniyahu
+“No” is the Ratiosha Nibbana relic to Puraniyahu
 No image size.
 No amount of pain.
 No amount of signals, editor No Size, No Conscious, Not College, Not Conscious, Conscious, Originally, the birth was born, the fire of the name of wisdom.
 Subsequent